luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/01/05-step-4-background-path.md

 **You are a cog in the wheels of hypercapitalism, taking whatever gigs you can.**

-Roll 1d100 for Background, d10 for Morph.
-Thenn jump to [Step 5: Youth Event](06-step-5-youth-event.md).
+Roll d100 for Background, d10 for Morph.
+Then jump to [Step 5: Youth Event](06-step-5-youth-event.md).

 <!--sort-->
 <!--sort-block-->